 Anthony Lane, reviewing the database for The New Yorker, found himself swinging from elation to dismay and back.
 "You hunch like a pianist over the keys," he wrote, "knowing what awaits you, thinking, Ah, the untold wealth of English literature!
-What hidden jewels I shall excavate from the deepest mines of human fancy!"
-Then come the macaronics, the clunkers, the flood of bombast and mediocrity.
+What hidden jewels I shall excavate from the deepest mines of human fancy!"[•] Then come the macaronics, the clunkers, the flood of bombast and mediocrity.
 The sheer unordered mass begins to wear you down.
 Not that Lane sounds at all weary.
 "What a steaming heap," he cries, and he revels in it.
-"Never have I beheld such a magnificent tribute to the powers of human incompetence-and also, by the same token, to the blessings of human forgetfulness."
+"Never have I beheld such a magnificent tribute to the powers of human forgetfulness."
 Where else would he have found the utterly forgotten Thomas Freeman (not in Wikipedia) and this lovely self-referential couplet: